 The HRD program focuses upon customer wants and needs.
 Training may include a variety of topics relating to job orientation and motivation, employability skills, self-sufficiency, or customized skills training.
-Instruction can be provided on either an individual or group basis.
 Training length will vary according to customer needs.
 HRD can be linked to other college training programs or connected to agencies outside the institution where appropriate.
 Upon completing prescribed classes, students are assisted with job placement or further training.